Buying a Piano for the First Time: Upright Vs Grand Piano

 Anyone familiar with pianos probably already knows the answer, but just in case you are wondering, here’s everything you need to know about the superiority of a grand piano:

 Aside from these simple facts, the vertical alignment of an upright piano makes it unsuitable for expert pianists, given that the hammers are limited to 7 reps/second at best.
-On the other hand, grand pianos can accommodate 14 reps/second, making them the clear winners.
-You are likely going to buy only one piano in your life, so save up the cash for a grand piano instead, even if you are only just starting to take piano lessons.
+On the other hand, grand pianos accommodate 14 reps/second, making them the clear winners.
+You are likely going to buy only one piano in your life, so find the best deals on new Steinway pianos here, if you are only just starting to take piano lessons.